IVSoftware/host-winforms-custom-control/README.md

 ##### ALTERNATIVE

-Your question, and my answer, are about how to **define a style** which implies that there are several of the same kind of control in use, and that the look and behavior of all of them should consistent.
-I'd be remiss if I didn't mention that setting properties directly with text or a StaticResource is much simpler.
+Your question, and my answer, are about how to **define a style** which implies that there are several of the same kind of control in use, and that the look and behavior of all of them should be consistent.
+I'd be remiss if I didn't mention that setting properties _directly_ with text or a `StaticResource` is much simpler.
 ###### Direct set properties on hosted object

 ```